-Grip strength: Persons are given a dynamometer and asked to squeeze as hard as they can with their dominant hand.8 The reading on the dynamometer is recorded.
+Grip strength: Persons are given a dynamometer and asked to squeeze as hard as they can.
+The reading on the dynamometer is recorded.
 The activity is done twice.

 Peak air flow: Persons are asked to blow into a peak air flow meter.
 The reading on the meter is recorded.
 The activity is done twice.
-This activity was not conducted in Round 11.